-In this modern age of technology, Software Asset Management tools are becoming a necessity in managing the growing complexity of a company’s software infrastructure.
+In this modern age of technology, Software Asset Management tools are becoming a necessity in managing the growing complexity of a company’s software infrastructure and inventory.
 What exactly is a SAM tool and what does it do though?
 Will SAM tools help or hinder attempts to track your software usage?
 At Metrixdata360, we are happy to share the benefit of our experience in having spent decades working in this industry.
 We can tell you exactly what a SAM tool is good for, where its limitations lie, and what the tool’s function will be in the case of a software audit.

 What are Software Asset Management Tools?